RationalAsh/biorobotics-lab-nus/content/project-pages/shoulder-support-exoskeleton/index.md

       title: |
         Design
       image:
-        filename: shoulder-exo/shoulder-collage.jpg
+        filename: shoulder-exo/shoulder-labeled.jpg
-        size: cover
       text: |
         <br>

-        We have designed a novel back support exoskeleton with a single actuator for industrial workers who perform lifting and lowering tasks.
-Rather than two actuators, our novel exoskeleton uses a single actuator and a differential mechanism with a cable drive to transmit force equally to the two hip joints.
-This novel design results in lighter weight, independent leg movement, wide range of motion, and balanced force to both sides of the body.
-The passive version uses a spring and and the active version a Series Elastic Actuator (SEA) to achieve compliant force control instead of position control.
-Sensor data collected from the use of the device to provide potentially useful information on productivity and worker wellbeing.
-Experimental results show that it reduces up to 50% of the peak muscle forces used when lifting a 25 kg load.
+        A novel shoulder support exoskeleton with a single actuator for industrial workers performing overhead / elevated tasks.
+It assists the shoulder muscles to reduce muscle fatigue and improve endurance during these tasks.
+Our novel design uses a single actuator with a cable driven differential mechanism to deliver equal assistive forces to both shoulder joints.
+The exoskeleton may also disengage one side if assistance is needed only on one shoulder.
+At just 3.5 kg, the device is lightweight - improving comfort for the workers and our cable driven design lets the heaviest parts of the device sit close to the core while a lightweight structure delivers assistive forces to the targeted joints.

+        The passive version of the device uses a collapsible spring to deliver maximum assistive force when the upper arm is parallel to the ground and very low force when arm is in a relaxed position.
+The active version of the device uses a compliant Series Elastic Actuator and motion sensors to deliver precisely calculated assistive forces to the shoulder based on the pose and motion of the joint.
+Experimental results show between 30% and 40% reduction in the muscle activations of the targeted shoulder muscles during overhead drilling tasks.
         <br>
         <br>
   - block: markdown